romangorisek/base-api/README.md

 **on first setup of a new project search for "ekranj" in all folders and replace with new projcet name, set config files in te etc folder, create users table**

+Api\MicroCollection is user instead of Phalcon\Mvc\Micro\Collection to automaticaly add api version prefix to all routes